 - Never use streams or gutters to dispose of yard waste.
 Leaves can block catch basin and inlets allowing for potential flooding problems.
 In addition, they affect the oxygen contents in lakes and rivers and cause fish kills in waterways.

-Here are some local composting and recycling resources for you.
+Here are some resources for you.

 - The Greeley Organic Waste (GROW) Center accepts green waste such as: grass clippings, leaves, plants, tree branches, and other designated organic materials.

 - Common Good Compost is a local company that specializes in residential food waste collection.
 For a small fee, the company will pick up your food waste and convert it into high-quality compost.